-Clause 9(1) empowers a Minister of the Crown, by regulations, to make such provision as the Minister considers appropriate for the purpose of implementing the withdrawal agreement if the Minister considers that such provision should be in force on or before the exit day.
+Clause 9(1) empowers a Minister of the Crown, by regulations, to make such provision as the Minister considers appropriate for the purpose of implementing the prospective withdrawal agreement and Implementation if the Minister considers that such provision should be in force on or before the exit day.
+This Clause was amended during the Committee stage in the House of Commons by making this Ministerial order making power subject to the enactment of a statute approving the final terms of withdrawal.

-The regulations may make any provision which could be made by an Act of Parliament including the amendment of the European Union (Withdrawal) Act.
+The regulations may make any provision which could be made by an Act of Parliament including the amendment of the European Union (Withdrawal) Act and presumably this will include the prospective withdrawal agreement and implementation Act.